-There several solutions we recommend if, when attempting to open a company file, the following error appears:
+There are several solutions we recommend if the following error appears when attempting to open a company file:

 We're sorry.
 QuickBooks encountered a problem.
 Error codes: (-6000, -77).

 Solution 1: Download and run the QuickBooks File Doctor

 Please see QuickBooks File Doctor: Fix your company file for more information.

 .ND and .TLG are configuration files that allow QuickBooks Desktop to access the company file(s) in a network or in multi-user mode.
 Corrupted or damaged .ND or .TLG files can cause errors when opening QuickBooks Desktop.
 Renaming these files does not cause data loss since these are automatically recreated when you open the company file or scan the company files using QuickBooks Database Server Manager.

 - Open the folder that contains your company file.